anjjriit/view-maker/README.md

 Then control D from the command line to quit tinker.

+If you don't want to use tinker, manually add some records via the create form.

 With that you should be able to go to your /widget route and see the following:

 ![](dt-index.png)

+Please note that the header and footer pictured above are called in by the master page, so you will see the output of your masterpage instead.

 ## Plain Templates